 Employees across the province are in a state of uncertainty.
 Many are seeking answers for their employment related concerns during the COVID-19...Learn More

 Is a Termination Clause Within An Employment Contract Valid If Other Termination Clauses Violate the Employment Standards Act?
-Despite a Contract...Learn More
+All Clauses...Learn More

 Case law now shows that when an employee takes a 'frustration of contract' position due to the poor health of the employee, the employee is entitled to...Learn More